JoseDeFreitas/CodewarsLogger/README.md

 would take you a lot of time, and you'd have to update it every time you complete a new kata.

 This program allows you to automatically copy into a folder the code of the completed challanges you've
 done: you just have to run the program and let it do its job.
-Moreover, the files and directories are stored in such a way that it's easy to navigate through them.
+The files and directories are stored in such a way that it's easy to navigate through them.

 ## Usage